dhiran-sapkota/AMS/readme.md

-## Artist Management System using ruby on rails and nextjs
+## Artist Management System using ruby on rails and reactjs